 9. Menu: Press MENU and SEL to access clock mode, RDS on/off, Traffic announcement mode and Program type mode.
-On Audiophile audios, press MENU to access the or audios, press MENU to access the compression feature.
+On Audiophile audios, press MENU to access the compression feature.
 Press SEL to turn the feature ON or OFF.

 Traffic: Allows you to hear traffic broadcasts.
 With the feature ON, press SEEK or SCAN to find a station broadcasting a traffic report (if it is broadcasting RDS data).
 Traffic information is not available in most U.S. markets.